oslabs-beta/LiveStateDB/README.md

-# LiveState
+# LiveStateDB
-A real time state management library that allows for state to subscribe and update based on changes from a specific portion of a database.
+A real time database management library that allows for front-end clients to subscribe and update based on changes to a selected documents in a NoSQL database.
+Built using React Hooks, MongoDB Change Streams, and Web Sockets.